We have three options for our morning and afternoon programming, each running from 7:30-11:30 and 11:40-5:30

 Kelowna Waldorf Pre-School offers a unique learning opportunity for young children.
-We believe that children are happiest and learn best in a warm homelike environment where the older and younger children are part of the class ’family’.
+We believe that children are happiest and learn best in a warm, homelike environment where the older and younger children are part of the class ’family’.
 We offer small class sizes with a low teacher/child ratio to ensure that, within the group, each child is respected and nurtured by caring teachers.

 A return to basics, respecting the innocence and wonder of a child’s imagination

-Waldorf Early Childhood Educators believe that children learn through imitation.
+Our Early Childhood Educators believe that children learn through imitation.
 Meaningful work and chores are part of our preschool day.
 Teachers and students are often busy together throughout the day baking bread, cooking, sewing, sweeping, washing, and gardening and the children are welcomed to take part in these activities.
-Children achieve a sense of satisfaction and purpose when they can take part of all aspects of daily life.
+Children achieve a sense of satisfaction and purpose when they can take part in all aspects of daily life.

 - Waldorf Early Childhood Training

-Seasonal festivals are a highlight in our program for the children and they are involved in the preparation and celebration of these special times, which bring our families and community together.
+Seasonal festivals are a highlight in our program for the children, and they are involved in the preparation and celebration of these special times, which bring our families and community together.